fineracoon/SummerPractice/README.md

-# taskAnimals folder.
+# taskHuman folder.
-Develop a small (5-6 entities) model for animal world using classes and interfaces.
-Develop a generic class Group for storing animals in groups.
+Develop a custom class Human containing basic information about a person and two subclasses of a Human class – Boy and Girl classes.
+Represent differences of two classes by adding new methods and properties into subclasses; represent similarities by overriding methods and properties of a base class.